sizeof-dario/termgci/code/colour/README.md

 One of the first major feature of this library is the possibility to change the colours of text and its background in a terminal.

-This README will go through what you need to know about using colours in terminals and, for its last section, about how you can directly play with it using this library functions.
+This README will go through what you need to know about using colours in terminals and, as for its last section, about how you can directly play with it using this library functions.
 Consider tho that those really are _base_ functions so, for more complex stuff, there may be other functions in this library that could do the job for you!